BS Medicine Podcast

 James received his undergraduate pharmacy degree from the University of British Columbia in 1982, completed a hospital pharmacy residency program at Lion’s Gate Hospital in North Vancouver in 1984, and received his doctorate in pharmacy (PharmD) in 1986 from the Medical University of South Carolina in Charleston, SC.

-Over the past 25 years, James has presented over 400 seminars and 100 publications within the fields of evidence-based medicine, rational drug therapy, and shared-informed decision making.
-His research focus in knowledge translation and critical appraisal.
+Over the past 35 years, James has presented over 500 seminars and he has written 150 publications and 2 books within the fields of evidence-based medicine, rational drug therapy, and shared informed decision-making.
+His research focus is on knowledge translation, evidence appraisal and simplifying medical care.
+James also co-hosts a very popular family medicine: The Best Science (BS) Medicine Podcast.

 and